 Alistair has been an active member of LandAid over many years, initially on the committee that organised Party in the Park, then moving onto the Fundraising Committee.
 In January 2013 he became a Trustee.

-David is the Founding Partner of Dunluce Property, having been the former CEO of the UK Capital Markets Team at Cushman & Wakefield.
+David is an Executive Director of CBRE, having been the former CEO of the UK Capital Markets Team at Cushman & Wakefield and Founding Partner of Dunluce Property.

 Lynette Lackey is a chartered accountant with over 20 years’ experience in real estate finance, corporate reporting and financial management.
 Lynette is a Director of the London Chamber of Commerce and Industry, a Non Executive Director of Places for People Group and a past Chairman and member of the National Advisory Board for Women in Property.